MeteoraAg/damm-v2-sdk/docs.md

   owner: PublicKey;              // The owner of the position
   pool: PublicKey;               // The pool address
-  position: PublicKey;           // The position address positionNftAccount?: PublicKey; // The position NFT account
+  position: PublicKey;           // The position address
+  positionNftAccount: PublicKey; // The ata account of position nft
   liquidityDelta: BN;            // The amount of liquidity to add in Q64 format
   maxAmountTokenA: BN;           // Maximum amount of token A to use
   maxAmountTokenB: BN;           // Maximum amount of token B to use